usaid-cs/yesterday-i-learned/python-django.md

 * [Signals are synchronous and blocking](http://www.slideshare.net/flywindy/two-scoops-ofdjangologgingandsignals).
 * First you migrate, then you load fixtures.
 It is not strictly enforced, but in order to have a database set up, you must first run `migrate` to get your tables, so you should just stick to it.
 * Django does not support [ENUM](https://www.postgresql.org/docs/9.1/datatype-enum.html) types.
+* [Deconstruction](https://docs.djangoproject.com/en/2.2/howto/custom-model-fields/#field-deconstruction), as far as Django fields are concerned, is the *opposite of construction*, or: how to turn a field instance into arguments that, when used to call `SomeField.__init__`, to recreate the field instance with the same values.
+(The other word choice is "Destruction".)

 ### `ForeignKey`